 This Practice Note looks at how framework agreements are used in the public sector.
 What distinguishes a framework agreement from a contract is discussed, highlighting the potential issues generated by the use of the ‘term contracts’, as well as identifying the difference between binding and non-binding agreements.
 It also covers the relevant parties and number of providers, and outlines the key elements of a framework agreement that are required by the Public Contracts Regulations 2015.
 The Practice Note concludes with explanation of the tender process used.

 This Practice Note examines how the principles of equal treatment and transparency apply to public procurement correspondence and communications.
 It considers electronic tendering and discusses the availability of procurement documents online under the Public Contracts Regulations 2015.

 This Practice Note considers how the equal treatment and transparency principles apply to all public procurement correspondence and communications.
 It covers the five main procurement procedures under the Public Contracts Regulations 2015, detailing the different types of correspondence under each.
 The specific correspondence is then discussed in further detail, including soft marketing testing, contract notices, disclosure of award criteria and clarification questions.

 Under EU law, contracting authorities in the public sector have a duty to act in a transparent way.
 This Practice Note highlights how this duty is imposed through the Public Contracts Regulations 2015.
 With reference to relevant case law, it discusses the transparency requirements throughout the relevant stages of the public procurement process and identifies how contracting authorities can meet them.

-This Practice Note deals with the key considerations for a contracting authority when appointing consultants (which itself may be subject to the EU public procurement rules) in the course of a public procurement exercise, highlighting issues concerning conflicts of interest and guidance on the terms of appointment of consultants.
+This Practice Note deals with the key considerations for a contracting authority when appointing consultants in the course of a public procurement exercise, highlighting issues concerning conflicts of interest and guidance on the terms of appointment of consultants.

 If you expected to see yourself on this page, click here.